 I was recently contacted by the popular blogger The Bitchy Waiter.
 He told me that he was asked by the people at Shoes For Crews if he could recommend a blogger to do a review for them, and he thought of me (I feel so honored :)).
-Having owned a few pairs in the past I was definitely up for writing something, because to date they have been a favorable choice for my work shoes.
+Having owned a few pairs in the past I was definitely up for writing something, because to date they have been a favourite choice for my work shoes.

 After I was contacted by the people from Shoes For Crews they asked me to select a pair of shoes from their website and they would send them to me.
 After an hour or so of going through the selection of footwear, I spotted a pair that were different to what I normally wear, but made me curious to see how the style would perform in the restaurant.